 When a company, organisation or individual makes available any equipment in return for payment, they become subject to the Health and Safety at Work Act 1974.
 This act places a duty of care on everyone involved in the transaction.
 This means that the operator, the operator's employees, the hirer, the hirer's employees as well as the owner or manager of the premises should do everything possible to ensure the safe use of the equipment.

-In addition the Provision and Use of Work Equipment Regulations 1998 (PUWER) require that all work equipment, and that includes inflatable play, must be tested by a competent person at suitable intervals (usually once a year).
+In addition, the Provision and Use of Work Equipment Regulations 1998 (PUWER) require that all work equipment, and that includes inflatable play, must be inspected by a competent person at suitable intervals (usually once a year).

-PIPA helps operators conform with the law by defining a 'competent person' as one who has passed a specialised examination and is registered with the Register of Play Inspectors International (RPII).
+PIPA helps operators conform with the law by defining a 'competent person' as one who has passed a specialised examination and is registered with PIPA.

 Inspection by a competent person prior to first use and annually thereafter provides fundamental confidence in the equipment itself.